 While some X-rays can detect masses or abnormalities, they can’t differentiate normal cells from cancerous cells.
 This is when a biopsy is performed to run test on the tissues that have been removed during the procedure.

 DeKalb Medical performs the following types of biopsies:

-CT-Guided Biopsy – Removal of cells from a suspicious are using a thin needle that is viewed by the physician on a computed tomography or CT scan.
+CT-Guided Biopsy – Removal of cells from a suspicious area using a thin needle that is viewed by the Radiologist on a computed tomography or CT scan.

-Mammography-Guided Biopsy – Removal of tissue from a suspicious mass not identified by other imaging techniques, an area of distortion or an area of abnormal tissue change
+MRI-Guided Biopsy – Removal of tissue from a suspicious mass not identified by other imaging techniques, an area of distortion or an area of abnormal tissue change.

 Ultrasound-Guided Biopsy – Removal of tissue from a suspicious area using a needle that is guided with ultrasound, the most common ultrasound-guided biopsy procedures performed at DeKalb Medical are liver, thyroid, prostate and breast.